christianjc/SortingVisualizer/README.md

 - **[Objenesis 3.3](https://search.maven.org/artifact/org.objenesis/objenesis/3.3/jar)**: A library for instantiating Java objects without invoking their constructors, used by Mockito to create instances of mock objects.

 Ensure these libraries are correctly configured in your project's build path or dependency management system to facilitate effective testing.

-### Quick Start With IntelliJ IDE
-1. Ensure Java JDK 11+ and JavaFX SDK 11+ are installed.
-2. Download or clone the Sorting Visualizer repository.
-3. Set the `JAVA_HOME` environment variable to the path of your JDK installation.
-4. Configure JavaFX in your IDE.
-5. Run the application using your IDE.

 ## Learning Opportunities